NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 Objective: to configure and use Inselect metadata templates.

 This example will cover
-* how inselect treats metadata and validation;
+* How inselect treats metadata and validation
-* Inselect's metadata template format and
+* Inselect's metadata template format
-* how to export crops and `CSV` files.
+* How to export crops and `CSV` files

 ## Preamble